cloud-gov/demo-walk-through/README.md

 ## Quickstart Demo

-This is a demo of launching a [GoLang sample app](https://github.com/cloud-gov/sample-app) into Cloud.gov
+This is a demo of launching a [Go sample app](https://github.com/cloud-gov/sample-app) into Cloud.gov

 Before the demo: